mild-blue/txmatching/documentation/README.md

 we evaluate this crossmatch as **negative**.

 ### Crossmatch description in summary
-For each assumed hla type, we return a boolean `is_crossmatch` simply saing if there are any antibodies positively crossmatched with it.
+For each assumed hla type, we return a boolean `is_positive_crossmatch` simply saing if there are any antibodies positively crossmatched with it.
 The crossmatch situation is described in more detail in `summary` which contains `hla_code` (see [How to choose summary HLA code?](#how-to-choose-summary-hla-code)), 'mfi' (see